NutraLife Biosciences Inc. Reports 2018 Year End Financial Results

-Coconut Creek, Florida--(Newsfile Corp. - April 3, 2019) - NutraLife Biosciences Inc. (OTCQB: NLBS) ("NutraLife Biosciences" or "NLBS"), a developer, manufacturer and distributor of nutraceutical and CBD products, today announced the filing of its Form 10-K and financial results for the fiscal year ended December 31st, 2018.
+Coconut Creek, FL, Apr 4, 2019 - (ACN Newswire) - via NEWMEDIAWIRE -- NutraLife Biosciences Inc. ("NutraLife Biosciences" or "NLBS"), (OTC Markets OTCQB: NLBS), a developer, manufacturer and distributor of nutraceutical and CBD products, today announced the filing of its Form 10-K and financial results for the fiscal year ended December 31st, 2018.

 Highlights from the Company's financial results reported in its Form 10-K for the year ended December 31, 2018 include: